 What to Look for in a Weed and Feed

-All fertilizers, including those with added herbicide, rely on the three big nutrient needs to keep grass in weed fighting shape.
-Nitrogen, Phosphorous, and Potassium are generally listed front and center on any fertilizer bag you pick up, with the percentages of package weight listed clearly.
-Understanding what each one does helps you make the best choice when selecting a week and feed to help keep your plants healthy while enlisting a weed suppressant for assistance.
+All fertilizers, including those with added herbicide, rely on three big nutrients to keep grass in weed-fighting shape.
+Nitrogen, phosphorous, and potassium are generally listed front and center on any fertilizer bag you pick up, with the percentages of package weight listed clearly.
+Understanding what each one does helps you make the best choice when selecting a weed and feed to help keep your plants healthy while enlisting a weed suppressant for assistance.

-- Nitrogen, listed first, is the most important for overall growth.
+- Nitrogen is the most important for overall growth.
 It promotes healthy leaf development and is responsible for the bright green we love to see in lawns.
 A shot of nitrogen helps take away the stress endured from competing with weed species.

-- Phosphorous, the second listed number, is responsible for developing healthy roots.
+- Phosphorous is responsible for developing healthy roots.
 Most lawns tend to be deficient in phosphorus, and grass is not a notorious heavy phosphorous feeder.
 Fertilizers containing phosphorus are not permitted for lawns near waterways or in a county with a fertilizer ban during the rainy season.
-Phosphorus deficiency shows up as reduced vigorous or slowed growth ; a quick soil test can let you know if your lawn is phosphorus deficient.
+Phosphorus deficiency shows up as reduced vigorous or slowed growth; a quick soil test can let you know if your lawn is phosphorus deficient.